Payback Period Calculator

 Review Your Results

-Examine the simple and discounted payback periods, Net Present Value (NPV), and Total ROI to evaluate the investment's financial viability.
+Examine the simple and discounted payback periods, Net Present Value (NPV), and Total ROI.
+The insights panel shows recovery speed comparison, profit multiplier, and value creation metrics.

 Example Calculation